khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Sequence alignment using De Bruijn Graphs

-This work builds on the work by Xingjian Leng in 2022, under the supervision of Dr. Yu Lin and Prof. Gavin Huttley.
+My work builds upon the work by Xingjian Leng in 2022, under the supervision of Dr. Yu Lin and Prof. Gavin Huttley.

 Xingjian tackled the length problem using de Bruijn graphs